Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

-When an Agent's Policy uses **discrete** actions, the `ActionBuffers.DiscreteActions` passed to the Agent's `OnActionReceived()` function is an array of integers with length equal `Discrete Branch Size`.
+When an Agent's Policy uses **discrete** actions, the `ActionBuffers.DiscreteActions` passed to the Agent's `OnActionReceived()` function is an array of integers with length equal to `Discrete Branch Size`.
 When defining the discrete actions, `Branches` is an array of integers, each value corresponds to the number of possibilities for each branch.

 For example, if we wanted an Agent that can move in a plane and jump, we could